hbabar1215/nhanes_inferential_2021_23/README.md

 Married women reported lower tiredness (M = 0.86) compared to unmarried women (M = 1.09) in this sample which I found surprising.

 ## Python vs. R
 I liked using Python more for this assignment as we've been using it since the beginning of the year.
 I have more experience with it.
 R was a bit confusing due to the syntax and the way commands are called.
-Since R is mostly utilized in sciences for data analysis, I would like to become more proficient at using it.
+Additionally, for number 5 I there was a small difference in the number of unmarried people.
+When using Python I got 1416 but when using R I got 1418 unmarried people.
+This might be due to the way data is cleaned in both languages.
+However, since R is mostly utilized in sciences for data analysis, I would like to become more proficient at using it.
 With more practice I believe R will become easier to use, but for now I prefer Python.